Austin police warn of ‘armed’ rioters planning to access buildings: reports

 Groups of protesters began arriving in Austin, Texas, on Saturday evening amid warnings to the public from local police about potential trouble as the night progresses.

-Residents of several apartment complexes near police department headquarters have received letters from property managers, warning that “armed” protesters may try to access the buildings to get a better view of the protests below, FOX 7 of Austin reported.
+Residents of several apartment complexes near police department headquarters had received letters from property managers, warning that “armed” protesters may try to access the buildings to get a better view of the protests below, FOX 7 of Austin reported.

 TEXAS MAN SAID TO BE ARMED IS SHOT, KILLED AFTER APPROACHING DRIVER AT AUSTIN PROTEST: WITNESSES